joelkino/FFPP/README.md

 - You have the [.NET 6 SDK installed](https://dotnet.microsoft.com/en-us/download/dotnet/6.0), and have the dotnet binary defined in your PATH environment variable so that in **cmd/terminal** you can type `dotnet --version` and it reports a version which is 6.0.302 or greater.

-- You have an IDE for dotnet core development ([Visual Studio / Visual Studio Code (Free)](https://visualstudio.microsoft.com/) + [C# Extension](https://code.visualstudio.com/docs/languages/dotnet)) unless you are hardcore and enjoy coding from the command line (I have seen people do this 😂).
+- You have an IDE for dotnet core development such as [Visual Studio](https://visualstudio.microsoft.com/) or [Visual Studio Code (Free)](https://visualstudio.microsoft.com/) + [C# Extension](https://code.visualstudio.com/docs/languages/dotnet), unless you are hardcore and enjoy coding from the command line (I have known people who do this for stuff that isn't Python 😂).

 - You know how to run a .NET 6 project in "Debug" mode in your IDE (this will allow you to make use of the Swagger UI).